Eduardo Maruri

-Eduardo Maruri Miranda (born September 6, 1966, Guayaquil, Ecuador) is an Ecuadorian businessman and creative leader who is currently President & CEO Europe - as well as Vice President of the Global Creative Board - at Grey Global Group.
+Eduardo Maruri Miranda (born 6 September 1966) is an Ecuadorian businessman and creative leader who is currently President & CEO Europe, as well as Vice President of the Global Creative Board, at Grey Global Group.
 His latest achievements include being named Campaign Magazine’s EMEA Agency Head of the Year 2020 and being appointed Goals Jury President at the Cannes Lions Festival of Creativity ‘20/21.

 Maruri is a global speaker in creative and environmental topics and has participated in conferences all over Latin America, Dublin, Cambodia, Spain, among others.

 Previously

 Until December 2018, Maruri was President & CEO of Grey Latin America, as well as President and Chief Creative Officer of Maruri Grey Ecuador, the agency he founded in 1991.

 Prior to opening his own agency, Eduardo worked for The Gillette Company in Ecuador and in Boston.

 An active member of his community, and a former Congressman, he contributed to the drafting of the current Ecuadorian Constitution, the first one in the world to grant rights to nature.
 Between 2008 and 2010 he was President of Barcelona Sporting Club, the most popular soccer team in Ecuador.
 Under Maruri's management, the team was almost relegated to the second division for the first time in its history during the 2009 Campeonato Ecuatoriano de Fútbol Serie A season.

 In 2004, he had become the youngest person to be elected President of the Guayaquil Chamber of Commerce and also unanimously voted President of The National Federation of Ecuadorian Chambers of Commerce.

 Maruri’s talent is attested by his immense achievements in the advertising industry.
 He has accumulated a vast number of creative accolades, including 161 Cannes Lions Awards including 2 Grand Prix, making him one of the most renowned creative leaders in the world.

 He was acknowledged by Ad Latina as one of the 10 most important executives in Latin America and for several occasions has been ranked in the 100 most respected businessmen in Ecuador by Vistazo Magazine.

 Maruri has also been Jury President at El Ojo de Iberoamérica, FIAP, New York Festivals, and Clio Award].

 Maruri, who is a member of the Board of Director of Sambito - the leading company for environmental solutions in Ecuador- is also co-founder of Latin America Green Awards (Premios Latinoamerica Verde).
 This yearly event acknowledges the best 500 social and environmental practices in the region.

 In 2012, Maruri and Sambito organized the International Environmental Summit, obtaining a Guinness World Record for recycling the largest number of plastic bottles in one week.

 Maruri earned a degree in Economics from Eastern Michigan University, a CSA in Marketing from Harvard University, a post-graduate Degree in Integrated Marketing Communications from Berkeley, and an MBA from the Berlin School of Creative Leadership.

 A keen sportsman, he has completed the Ironman Triathlon and several Marathons.
 He played semi-professional baseball, he enjoys rowing, scuba diving and surfing.